quyen513/Tech-Project/testplan.md

    2. As a manager I want to view global reimbursement statistics so I can see how much money the company has given in reimburesments
        - Unit tests
            - View all the approved reimbursement
               - method: getAllAprovedRequest()
-           -
        - Service test
            - make sure only approved requests are added to the total

    3. As a manager I want to view my reimbursement statistics so I can see how much money I have given in reimburesments
        - Unit tests
+           - Approved requests by manager
-           - method: getManagerReimbursementStatistics()
+              - method: getManagerApprovedRequest()
        - Service test
-           -
+           - N/A

    4. As an employee I want to create a reimbursement request so I can get money back I spent for the company
        - Unite tests
            - add new request to database